JamesC215/RESTful-Routes/README.md

 ## Brief

-See below the brief given my my instructional team:
+See below the brief given to me by my instructional team:

 Your App Must: